Fares Karam: Biography

 Karam was born in Jezzine, in Southern Lebanon to a Maronite family.
 His father was a farmer and his mother worked as a teacher in the local school for their village.
 He has one sister, Madonna, with whom he maintains a very close relationship.
 Karam grew up in the mountainous areas of Lebanon, and later attributed his song "Jabali" to this experience.

 Fares Karam rose to the limelight in the 1990s when he participated in the 1996 series of the Lebanese talent show Studio El Fan and received the gold medal.
 He signed with Rotana Records.
 His musical style is linked more closely to Dabke.
 His live band plays many of his songs with a large tabl (drum).

-Personal life

-Karam married Hiba Aziz, a teacher from Jezzine, in 2020.